-How would your thinking and approach to sales and marketing content change if you believed, as we have come to believe?
+How would your thinking and approach to sales and marketing information and content change if you believed, as we have come to believe?

-The traditional, project oriented, creative craftsman approach to content,
+The traditional, siloed, project oriented, creative craftsman approach to content production is outdated.

 Opinions are best delivered with context.
 While the ideas presented in this paper may apply beyond this stated context, they have been developed based upon a 20 year focus on B2B selling, with enterprises with complex offers or “considered” buying/selling process, typically with revenues over $50 million.

-These companies have many “content constituents” who must be supported with content for job performance – basic, but especially optimum performance.
+These companies have many “content constituents” who must be supported with information and content for job performance – basic, but especially optimum performance.

-Across an organization content is created for multiple purposes.
+Across an organization information is created for multiple purposes.
 But sales and marketing content in these organizations must be customer-centric, buyer relevant and useful, typically serving an education purpose.

 In the new era of the digital enterprise, digital content and channels, the “empowered buyer” has changed the customer engagement dynamic.

-- Content is a key driver of top strategic business objectives (among many others):
+- Information and content drive top strategic business objectives (among many others):

 - Profitable, organic revenue growth